Saul Lake Bog Nature Preserve, 10471 6 Mile Rd NE, Rockford

 A General Land Office Survey in 1800 showed this property to be oak-hickory forests with mixed conifer swamp.
 In the 1860s, John and Mikel Saul emigrated from Ireland and lived here.
 From then until the 1980s, all land that was not wetlands was cleared and farmed.
 But in the 1970s some interest rose in protecting the unique wetlands.

-In 1989 the Nature Area Conservancy of West Michigan bought 52 acres from Valerino & Maria Castro. in 1991 the Land Conservancy acquired the remaining land.
+In 1989 the Nature Area Conservancy of West Michigan bought 52 acres from Valerino & Maria Castro.
+And in 1991 the Land Conservancy acquired the remaining land.
 Current management is focused on protecting the bog, reforesting cleared areas, and establishing a tallgrass prairie.

 No trolls 😊